jonasdebeukelaer/goGlitch/README.md

 # goGlitch

-redo glitchdump as a go server
+Redo glitchdump project but in go and make it live in a server